Dhaka

 Under British rule, the city saw the introduction of electricity, railways, cinemas, Western-style universities and colleges, and a modern water supply.
 It became an important administrative and educational centre in the British Raj, as the capital of Eastern Bengal and Assam province after 1905.
 In 1947, after the end of British rule, the city became the administrative capital of East Pakistan.
+The accompanying partition of India saw an emptying of Dhaka's Hindu population—who had come to constitute a majority in the city during the previous century, and dominated its economy.
 It was declared the legislative capital of Pakistan in 1962.
 In 1971, following the Liberation War, it became the capital of an independent Bangladesh.
-In 2008, Dhaka celebrated 400 years as a municipal city.
+Between 2008 and 2011, Dhaka celebrated 400 years as a municipal city.

 A gamma+ global city, Dhaka is the centre of political, economic and cultural life in Bangladesh.
 It is the seat of the Government of Bangladesh, many Bangladeshi companies, and leading Bangladeshi educational, scientific, research, and cultural organizations.
 Since its establishment as a modern capital city, the population, area, and social and economic diversity of Dhaka have grown tremendously.
 The city is now one of the most densely industrialized regions in the country.
 The city accounts for 35% of Bangladesh's economy.
 The Dhaka Stock Exchange has over 750 listed companies.
 Dhaka hosts over 50 diplomatic missions, as well as the headquarters of BIMSTEC, CIRDAP, and the International Jute Study Group.
 Dhaka has a renowned culinary heritage.
 The city's culture is known for its rickshaws, Kacchi Biryani, art festivals, street food, and religious diversity.
 While it has a heritage of 2000 buildings from the Mughal and British periods, Dhaka's most prominent architectural landmark is the modernist Jatiya Sangsad Bhaban.
 The city is associated with two Nobel laureates.
 Dhaka's annual Bengali New Year parade, its Jamdani sari, and its rickshaw art have been recognized by UNESCO as the intangible cultural heritage of humanity.
 The city has produced many writers and poets in several languages, especially in Bengali and English.